basisproject/paper/src/02-regional-socialism-overview.md

 - Companies are the economic drivers of the region, and anybody can start a company.
 - Companies are co-ops (worker-owned) and rent production equipment/facilities from the region at-cost.
 If the region is missing facilities or equipment the company needs, they may build or acquire it as needed.
 - Company structure (hierarchy, collective, etc) is decided by workers, and decisions can be made collectively or delegated to managers (hiring, firing, spending decisions, etc).
-- Loans/operating capital are managed by a regionally-operated public bank.
+- Loans/operating capital are managed by a regionally-owned public bank.
 Companies can certainly seek funding from non-regional banks, but will likely get much better interest rates and terms by borrowing regionally.
 - Companies can sell their products and services at whatever prices they see fit.
 - If a company goes bankrupt, its (non-regionally-owned) assets become the property of its creditors.
 If the company was funded by the regionally-owned bank, its assets become property of the region, which can decide whether or not to keep them (and rent them out) or sell them at market value.
 - *Company profits cannot be distributed to workers*.
 Profits must be used to hire more workers, to purchase more inputs to production, or to make production more efficient.
 Profits-at-rest are taxed by a regionally-defined amount, incentivizing reinvestment, and redistributing unspent profit to the community.